How Do I Continue Socializing My Puppy With Other Dogs?

 Understanding Dog Body Language

 One of the key aspects of successfully socializing your puppy with other dogs is understanding dog body language.
 Dogs communicate primarily through their body language, and being able to decipher their signals will help you determine if they are comfortable or uncomfortable in a certain situation.
-Some common signs of relaxed and comfortable body language in dogs include a loose and wagging tail, relaxed facial expression, and bows.
+Some common of relaxed and comfortable body language in dogs include a loose and wagging tail, relaxed facial expression, and bows.
 On the other hand, signs of discomfort or stress may include a tucked tail, raised hackles, lip licking, or avoidance behavior.
 By understanding and recognizing these signals, you can better assess the dynamics between your puppy and other dogs during their socialization sessions.

 Recognizing Signs of Comfort and Discomfort